Can Immigration deport me for any criminal conviction?

 How do I know if I have a conviction?

 Ask for a copy of your criminal record from the state where you have a conviction.
-In Massachusetts, send a request along with a check or money order made payable to the Commonwealth of Massachusetts in the amount of $25.00 to Criminal History Systems Board, 200 Arlington Street, Suite 2200, Chelsea, MA 02150, ATTN: CORI Unit.
-Give your full name, date of birth, address, and social security number and include a stamped, self-addressed envelope.
+In Massachusetts, send a request along with a check or money order made payable to the Commonwealth of Massachusetts in the amount of $25.00 to Department of Criminal Justice Information Services, 200 Arlington Street, Suite 2200, Chelsea, MA 02150, ATTN: CORI Unit.
+Give your full name, date of birth, address, social security number and include a stamped, self- addressed envelope.
 You can also request a certified copy of the docket sheet if you contact each court where you have a criminal conviction.

 Can I do anything to change my criminal conviction?

 Yes.
 You can ask the criminal court (not the Immigration Court) to vacate or erase your criminal conviction for certain reasons.
-One reason is if you pled guilty but the judge did not warn you that pleading guilty could lead to deportation from the U.S. A person in Massachusetts must receive this warning before pleading guilty.
-Connecticut, Maine and Rhode Island have similar laws, but New Hampshire does not.
-There may be other ways to vacate a conviction if you pled guilty and did not understand your rights.
+One reason is if you pled guilty but the judge did not warn you that pleading guilty could lead to deportation from the U.S. There may be other ways to vacate a conviction if you pled guilty and did not understand your rights.
 If the criminal court vacates your conviction, the prosecution can still bring the charges against you again, but sometimes the prosecution does not do so.
-Try to find a lawyer to help you, perhaps the lawyer who represented you in your criminal case.
+Perhaps the lawyer who represented you in your criminal case can help you, or you can contact the Committee for Public Counsel Services, Immigration Impact Unit, 21 McGrath Highway, Somerville, MA, 02143 (telephone: 617-923- 0591).

 You may also be able to lower your sentence by filing a motion to revise and revoke your sentence.
 Some crimes are aggravated felonies, such as theft or assault, only if you received a sentence of one year or more.
 If you lower the sentence to less than one year, the crime may not be an aggravated felony.
 An Immigration Judge, however, will usually not stop a deportation case just because you have asked the criminal court to vacate or dismiss the conviction or lower the sentence.
 So, it is important to get the conviction vacated or dismissed, or lower the sentence as soon as possible.